Have you ever experienced anxiety?

 What is the endocannabinoid system?

-It is a signaling system that allows our cells and organs to communicate with each other in order to balance overall activity and energy consumption.
+It is a signalling system that allows our cells and organs to communicate with each other in order to balance overall activity and energy consumption.

 This results in what we call homeostasis; a healthy state of balance within our body.

 Anxiety is one of the most prevalent conditions!

 Cannabinoids are natural compounds your body produces which keeps your endocannabinoid system in balance.